microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-get-started.md

 ## Prepare your hardware

-To connect the DevKit to your computer:
+To connect the IoT DevKit to your computer:

-1. Connect the Micro-USB end to the DevKit.
+1. Connect the Micro-USB end to the IoT DevKit.
 2. Connect the USB end to your computer.
 3. The green LED for power confirms the connection.